Plains All American Pipeline L.P. (PAA) Shares Decline Despite Market Challenges

 Citigroup gave a rating of “Buy” to PAA, setting the target price at $14 in the report published on December 09th of the previous year.

-Volatility was left at 1.65%, however, over the last 30 days, the volatility rate increased by 1.59%, as shares surge +7.50% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +1.56% upper at present.
+Volatility was left at 1.63%, however, over the last 30 days, the volatility rate increased by 1.80%, as shares surge +4.12% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -2.05% lower at present.

 Insider Trading